What is CRM software? Do you need it? If you do need it, do you know why? What type do you need, and how do you go about choosing it?

 That’s a lot of questions for an overworked startup CEO.
 So, let’s try to untangle this tricky knot, one step at a time.

 Just what is CRM software?

-As a startup you probably can’t yet afford to surround yourself with the experts that your business really needs.
-However, a CRM can be the next best thing.
+As a startup, you probably can’t yet afford to surround yourself with the experts that your business really needs.
+However, CRM can be the next best thing.

 It can help you gather and manage your sales leads.
-It can oversee every stage of your sales process – communications, contact management, time management, lead conversion, tracking and managing your team’s performance, and analysing every step of the way while producing up-to-the-minute, plain reading, and fully actionable productivity reports.
+It can oversee every stage of your sales process – communications, contact management, time management, lead conversion, tracking and managing your team’s performance, and analyzing every step of the way while producing up-to-the-minute, plain reading and fully actionable productivity reports.

 It’s a lot of experts in one place.